-The Physical Therapy Compact Commission (PTCC) is officially issuing PT Compact privileges in Iowa, Texas, New Hampshire, Tennessee, North Dakota, Missouri, Mississippi, Oregon, Utah, Kentucky, Arizona, Nebraska and Colorado.
+The Physical Therapy Compact Commission (PTCC) is officially issuing PT Compact privileges in Iowa, Texas, New Hampshire, Tennessee, North Dakota, Missouri, Mississippi, Oregon, Utah, Kentucky, Arizona, Nebraska, Colorado, North Carolina and Louisiana.
 The other member states are expected to begin issuing privileges in the very near future.
 We’ll explain what that means for travel Physical Therapists and Physical Therapy Assistants, and everything you need to know about the PT Compact.

 Before we get into the nitty gritty, we’ll save a few of you some time, and disclose that not all licensed PTs and PTAs can take advantage of the compact.
 To be eligible, your permanent residence must be in a member state that is currently issuing compact privileges.
 You can view an interactive map of member states here.
 Eligibility will be verified during the application process, in which you will log in here with your Federal State Boards of Physical Therapy (FSBPT) ID and password, and be asked to provide your driver’s license information.
 There are certain exceptions for active military and their spouses, guidelines for which can be reviewed here.